 4pt {\bf Conclusion and outlook.} In this letter, we have introduced a novel, fully nonperturbative momentum-space formulation of QFT in the Poincar\'e patch of dS spacetime, dual to configuration space.
 This framework enables a reformulation of QFT directly in this space, conveniently defined on the EAdS SK double-branch path-integral contour.
 It also provides a straightforward correspondence between cosmological and amputated KLF correlators.

 This new language makes several key features manifest: (i) the nonconservation of the dS frequency, (ii) the natural emergence of the Bessel-type dS harmonic function for the time/frequency dual correspondence, and (iii) a reorganization of perturbative calculations wherein time ordering is replaced by spectral integration.
 As a result, the underlying structure of cosmological correlators becomes transparent, and the latter are cast in a form that facilitates contact with flat space.
-At the nonperturbative level, we further show that the KLF transform directly isolates the spectral density of local operators.

 There are many questions directly spurred by our foundational construction.
 For example, it is well motivated to ask to what extent KLF space can be generalized or deformed to accommodate controlled (and perturbative) symmetry breaking of the dS isometries.
-A convenient byproduct of our construction is that frequency integration appears naturally and spectral density can be readily extracted.
-It would be very interesting to use this tool to dress propagators and perform correlator resummation.
-We also leave for future work the possibility to connect to flat-space amplitudes, where energy conservation emerges from spectral integration, and to define an $S$-matrix from KLF amputated correlators.
+Since a convenient byproduct of our construction is that frequency integration appears naturally and spectral density can be readily extracted, it would be very interesting to use this tool to dress propagators through resummation.
+Finally, we also leave for future work the possibility to connect to flat-space amplitudes, where energy conservation emerges from spectral integration.